 Every year Mother’s Day sneaks up on me and I am never quite prepared.
 I blame it on the fact that it always falls within the last few weeks of school and we are in the middle of a total balancing act.
 We have sporting events, banquets, concerts, try-outs for next year’s teams, and band, and back when I taught I was trying to get my grades done and keep lots of school kiddos from losing their minds.
-I always try to reflect on my past year and all the things that have come my way as a mom, and I also miss my own mom desperately, because after 14 years without her, it never gets easier.
+I always try to reflect on my past year and all the things that have come my way as a mom, and I also miss my own mom desperately, because after so many years without her, it never gets easier.
 So here I am, late as usual, trying to keep it together, pondering so many things.

 When I was a little girl, I always new that I wanted to be a mom.
 I loved my younger siblings and baby cousins, and always wanted to hold all of the babies I could get my hands on.
 It seemed like it was something that everyone did.
 You grew up, you got married, and you had babies.
 I realize that this sounds “old school,” but it’s the truth.
 A mom, I wanted to be a “mom!”
 When you’re young, you think motherhood is about holding cute, chubby little babies.
 You have no idea what the actual job means.
 I never in a million years would have guessed what this unbelievably difficult task would require of me.